datasektionen/bawang-content/sektionen/storadeltat/body_en.md

-Stora deltat är ett förtjänsttecken på Konglig Datasektionens som delas ut till de sektionsmedlemmar som ideellt begått en stor bragd för sektionen.
+The Great Delta is an award in the Computer Science chapter that is awarded to chapter members who have achieved a great feat for the chapter.
 [Motivations](#motivering) for each recipient can be read further down on this page.

 # Possesors of the Great Delta